 Programme Review Groups should:

-(i) consider how future developments within the School and the University may impact upon the programme.
+(i) Consider how future developments within the School and the University may impact upon the programme.

-(ii) indicate how student views have been taken into account in the review.
+(ii) Indicate how student views have been taken into account in the review.

-(iii) consider any additional evidence, such as reports from accrediting or other external bodies.
+(iii) Consider any additional evidence, such as reports from accrediting or other external bodies.

-Changes to Programmes
+Changes to programmes

-Substantial re-design of programmes requires that the procedures for new programme approval be followed (See Section 3 of DASA Policies and Procedures Manual).
+Substantial re-design of programmes requires that the procedures for new programme approval be followed (see section 3 of DASA Policies and Procedures Manual).
 Where appropriate, and in consultation with Academic Affairs, there may be an opportunity to streamline the approval process.

-Where Schools propose changes to programmes these changes should be submitted for approval by the Courses and Regulations Group (CRG) using the Summary Report Form.
+Where Schools propose minor changes to programmes these changes should be submitted for approval by the Courses and Regulations Group (CRG) using the Summary Report Form.
 Amended programme specifications should be submitted along with the Summary Report Form.
 On submission, the Secretary to CRG will liaise with the School if any additional information or documentation is required.
 Other printed and electronic documentation must be amended to reflect the changes.

-Updated June 2012
+Updated June 2014